honzikv/kiv-ds-semester-proj/README.md

 ## Implementation

+The application is written in Python (3.7+) and uses FastAPI, requests, and Uvicorn.

-Each node comprises two components:
+Each node comprises two main components:
 - Node thread that contains the implementation of the aforementioned algorithm
 - FastAPI HTTP service for communication between nodes